 Many Ossining residents reported finding it very difficult to file complaints or comment on a negative police-citizen interaction.
 Currently, complaints cannot be submitted on-line.
-The complaint form in Spanish is translated poorly (though it is being reworked).
-Typically, a Spanish-fluent staff member is not at the front desk.
+The complaint form is not available in languages other than English.
+Typically, a Spanish-fluent staff member is not at the front desk either.